 Cynicism is natural, if not desirable.
 Skepticism is, to some extent, to be encouraged – it is what allows us to distinguish good causes from bad ones.
 But doing work for charity can allow you to see just what good work some charities are still doing – and at the same time learn a little bit about yourself as a person.
 It also allows you the chance to meet some very interesting, very driven people.
 It’s clear how charity helps the needy, but it can help anyone who gives it a chance.

 To streamline and minimize blog maintenance, I will be discontinuing maintaining the Simplepersonaldevelopment.com website (however, I will still hold the domain).
 I will gradually move all articles from this site to Entrepreneur Journey site.
-This article originally published on the above website on May 19, 2009.
+This article originally published on the above website on July 3, 2009.